-Every year your fire department responds to a large number of automobile fires.
+Every year fire departments respond to a large number of automobile fires.
 Most of these fires could have been prevented if owners had invested a few minutes every couple of months.

-If you would like to prevent an automobile fire in your car you and/or your gas station attendant should periodically check or perform the following maintenance items:
+In order to prevent an automobile fire in your car you and/or a service technician should periodically check or perform the following maintenance items:

 - Steam clean the engine compartment at least every other year.

-- Watch for oil or gasoline leaks in the engine compartment.
+- Watch for oil, gasoline or other fluid leaks in the engine compartment.

-- Check all gasoline lines for loose fittings, cracked hoses, bent lines, or worn clamps at least yearly.
+- Check all gasoline lines for loose fittings, cracked hoses, bent lines, and worn clamps at least yearly.

-- Ensuring that the air cleaner is replaced in its original position and is properly secured (lack of air cleaner is a common automobile fire cause).
+- Ensure that the air cleaner is replaced in its original position and is properly secured (lack of proper air to the engine and resulting overheating is a common automobile fire cause).

 - Visually inspect the electrical system for broken or frayed wires and ensure that all wires are making a good connection.
 This should be done in both the engine and passenger compartments.

-- Never throw any burning material out of a window, as the wind may blow it back into the car.
+- Never throw any burning material (such as cigarettes) out of a window while driving as the wind may blow it back into the car.

-- Be extremely careful while smoking, or when using an open flame inside the vehicle.
+- Be extremely careful while smoking and/or when using an open flame in or around the vehicle.

 The older a car gets the greater the importance of maintenance.
 Remember, if you invest a few minutes of your time today in maintenance, tomorrow you may have prevented a car fire.
 In the long run, this investment will save you time, money, and a great deal of inconvenience.